mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/grid_brush_engine.rst

 Decides the shape of the particle.

 Ellipse
-    Fills the area with a ellipse.
+    Fills the area with an ellipse.
 Rectangle
     Fills the area.
 Line